ArcticZeroo/carabiner/README.md

 * Web API
 * Real Time Messaging API (websocket)

+Current status: **NOT READY TO USE**

+More unit tests are needed to determine whether it works properly in all scenarios, and events are not yet extended with cached items.
+This is not production-ready.

 At some point I plan to add support for slash commands, but having to run an express server inside this lib sounds like a mess I don't want to handle right now.

 I also plan to add some kind of client similar to the discordjs commando module, which just extends the `Discord.Client`.
 Right now, command handling can be a bit of a pain at times, even though [frozor-commands](https://github.com/ArcticZeroo/frozor-commands) actually makes it pretty simple for me.
 This client may have support for 'conversations' (prompts and user responses to those prompts), I don't really know yet.